blank-blank/homeAutomationAndAnalyticsPlatform/README.md

 The platform will provide a Self service API.
 A user should be able to do the following:

+ContainerService:

+  api:
+    create_container:
+      description: supporting service that allows creation/deletion of docker containers meant for development/task/service/analytics platforms.
+      params:
+        image_id -> name of the docker image for the container

+      returns:
+        hash:
+          container_id

 Needs-driven MVP:
     create a server on demand
        require 'containerService'
        cs = ContainerService.new
        cs.create_container

-       Will create and run a hard-coded docker image.
+       ~~Will create and run a hard-coded docker image.~~  Takes a params hash: image_name
-       TODO: parameterize this function and put it behind a service